-WASHER/DRYER-READY OPTION
+WASHER/DRYER-READY

-If your RV is equipped with an electric dryerready option, and if an electric dryer is installed in the future by either you, your dealer or another appliance installer, the installation must comply with the following instructions:
+If an electric dryer is installed in the future by either you, your dealer or another appliance installer, the installation must comply with the following instructions:

 - 1. The clothes dryer moisture-lint exhaust vent duct must not be connected to any other duct, vent, or chimney. - 2.
 The exhaust duct must be of sufficient length so as not to terminate beneath the recreation vehicle. - 3.
 The exhaust duct must not be connected with sheet metal screws or other fasteners that extend into the interior of the duct. - 4.
 The exhaust duct and termination fittings must be installed in accordance with the appliance manufacturer's printed instructions.